Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 What’s the best zipline in Ensenada?

-In 2011, I traded the noise of burnout for the pace of Baja, Mexico.
+In 2011, I traded the burnout of consulting for the pace of Baja, Mexico.
 What began as a personal search for healing in Ensenada evolved into a lifestyle to share the best of this region with travelers.

-Over the last 15 years, I haven’t just lived in Baja; I’ve explored it’s adventures, mastered its logistics, and built a community-focused business dedicated to helping travelers get the information and connection for safe exploration of ensenada that fits their group.
+Over the last 15 years, I haven’t just lived in Baja; I’ve explored many of it's adventures, mastered its logistics, and built a community-focused business to help travelers get the info and connection for safe exploration of Ensenada that fits their group.

 As the founder of Ensenada Massage and Valle Mobile Spa, I believe wellness and peace comes first, then adventure.
 After a Carnival cruise and recognizing a need for more intimate, traveler-centric experiences, I launched Ensenada Excursions & Tours.
-I saw the limitations of crowded, cookie-cutter shore trips and built a team that prioritizes customization, safety, and local insight—so you can experience Ensenada on your own terms.
-T
+I saw the limitations of crowded, cookie-cutter shore excursions and built a team that prioritizes customization, safety, and local insight—so you can experience Ensenada on your own terms.

-oday, through Baja Tours & Transport, we bridge the safety and logistical gap between San Diego and Valle de Guadalupe, ensuring your journey is as seamless and flexible.
+Today, through Baja Tours & Transport, we bridge the safety and logistical gap between San Diego and Valle de Guadalupe, ensuring your journey is as seamless and flexible.

-I live in Ensenada visit San Diego often for family elder car, but my heart is permanently on the road.
-Whether I’m scouting a new path through the Valle de Guadalupe, practicing capoeira, or diving into the latest research on longevity, I am constantly learning to create my own family peace and adventure in Baja, so I can share with visitors.
+I live in Ensenada and visit San Diego often for family elder car, but my heart is permanently on the road.
+Whether I’m scouting a new path through the Valle de Guadalupe, practicing capoeira, or diving into the latest research on longevity, I am constantly learning to create my own family peace and have enough energy to adventure in Baja and down to Baja Sur, so I can share with visitors.

-I’m more than just a business owner; I’m your local resource for everything from Safety guides, port guides and hidden taco spots to the perfect itinerary.
+I try to be more than just a business owner; I’m your local resource for Safety guides, port guides and hidden taco spots to the perfect itinerary.

 Give me dm for encourgement, connection and random quesitons only a local would know.
 Life is better with community, and dogs;)